ElucidSolutions/fpt/modules/presentation/Readme.md

 The Step Instance Class
 -----------------------

-The following sections define instances to the steps and presentations defined above.

 The <code>presentation_StepInstance</code> represents the abstract base class for the step instance classes.
 Every step instance is a concrete representation of a step described in the Presentation Database.

 ```javascript